yeosu0107/unity-os-native-popup/README.md

 ```
 NativeMessage.GetInstance()?.ShowToast("toast text", duration);
 ```
-> For iOS, you can specify a duration.<br/>
+> On iOS, you can specify a duration.<br/>
-For Android, it is fixed to a specific time.
+On Android, it is fixed to a specific time.
 (0 is 2 sec, not 0 is 3.5 sec)

 ## Example
 You can use example **Assets > NativePopupPlugin > Demo > Demo.unity** in unitypackage